mikegratton/slog/README.md

 Slog uses a thread-local stream object that is initialized in an order you can't control (the old static intitialization fiasco of C++ lore).
 As such, if you change the global locale, the streams will not pick up on this by default.
-To force Slog to update the stream locale, call `void set_locale(std::locale locale)` or `void set_locale_to_global()`.
+Slog will pick up the global locate on a `start_logger()` call, but you can force Slog to update the stream locale at any time via `void set_locale(std::locale locale)` or `void set_locale_to_global()`.

 ## Building Slog